TennCare CHOICES (Medicaid) for Long-Term Care in a Facility or as Home & Community Based Service

-Federal law has authorized states to recover the costs of CHOICES-paid nursing home care when there are resources left after the death of the patient.
-There is a law that requires a waiver or release from the TennCare program before an estate can be closed in Tennessee, making the likelihood of estate recovery much greater than it used to be.
-Seek legal advice before transferring the title or deed to property; doing so may cause problems with eligibility for CHOICES.
+Federal law authorizes states to recover the costs of CHOICES-paid nursing home care when resources are left after the death of the patient.
+Law requires a waiver or release from the TennCare program before an estate can be closed in Tennessee, making estate recovery likely.
+Seek legal advice before transferring the title or deed to property, as doing so may cause problems with CHOICES eligibility.
 In any case, the community spouse can live in the family home for the remainder of his or her lifetime.
 Recovery of CHOICES costs would not be sought until after the death of the community spouse.

 CHOICES: Home & Community-Based

-If you want to get care in your home instead of in a nursing home, you may still apply for CHOICES.
-If you already have TennCare, contact your TennCare insurance plan.
+If you want to receive care in your home instead of a nursing facility, you may still apply for CHOICES.
+If you already have TennCare, contact your insurance plan.
 If you do not have TennCare, call the East TN Area Agency on Aging & Disability.

-Applicants must meet Medicaid’s financial eligibility and medical-need requirements for nursing home admission.
+Applicants must meet Medicaid’s financial eligibility and medical need requirements for nursing home admission.
 The services provided must not cost more than nursing home care would cost for the individual.
 Many services are available, including adult day care, assisted living, home delivered meals, homemaker, minor home modifications, pest control, and others.
-Click here for information.

-If you need more information about TennCare CHOICES for Long-Term Care, call Legal Aid of East Tennessee and ask for a publication called Paying for Nursing Home Costs with the CHOICES Program, or call the Long-Term-Care Ombudsman.
+If you need more information about TennCare CHOICES for Long-Term Care, ask Legal Aid of East TN for the publication, Paying for Nursing Home or Home-and-Community-Based Care with the CHOICES Program, or call the Long-Term Care Ombudsman.

-A program called Options for Community Living provides limited services in the home for those who are eligible.
-Click here for contact information.
+A program called Options for Community Living provides limited services in the home for eligible persons.